 I wanted to see if there was a limit to how many panels I could put in one card.
 There isn’t really.
 Although finding an envelope was difficult because it is so thick when I fold it.
-I really need to learn to make envelopes.
+You can make your own envelope by following the tutorial here.

 I went with traditional Valentines colors for the embellishments.
 The base card needs to be two sided because you do see a little of both sides, but not much.
 If I had it do do over I probably wouldn’t choose the blue but that is water under the bridge.